 Dredge each breast in the flour and tap off excess, then dip in the egg and let excess drip off.
 Last, dredge both sides in the bread crumbs.

 Add oil to large skillet and heat on high until almost smoking.
-Add chicken breasts to the pan and cook until golden brown, about 2 minutes each side.
+Add chicken breasts to the pan and shallow fry until golden brown, about 2 minutes each side.
 Remove from pan.

-Set oven to 350F.
+Turn the oven to broil.
 Place chicken on foil lined baking sheet, and top with tomato sauce and shaved parmesan.
 Bake chicken in oven until the cheese is melted, about 2 to 3 minutes.
 Remove from oven, garnish with Italian parsley and grated parmesan, and enjoy!